masolimano/maneage/README-hacking.md

 workhorse-Makefiles are imported in the proper order using a Make `foreach` loop.
 This finishes the general view of the pipeline's implementation.

-In short, to keep things modular, readable and managable, follow these
+In short, to keep things modular, readable and manageable, follow these
 recommendations: 1) Set clear-to-understand names for the configuration-Makefiles, and workhorse-Makefiles, 2) Only import other Makefiles from top Makefile.
 These will let you know/remember generally